Nicolas Bwakira: Roles as Advisor and Trustee

 Upon stepping down from his distinguished career with the United Nations High Commission for Refugees, and having served as the African Union Special Envoy for Somalia, in addition to numerous other roles, Bwakira joined the Crisis Management Initiative (CMI) as a Senior Advisor in 2014.
-His diplomatic prowess, extensive network, and a humanitarian spirit paired with sensitivity for advancing gender equality and engaging with youth as a new generation of peace-makers incomparably contributed to advancing CMI’s mediation and dialogue efforts in the African continent.
-Bwakira was passionate about women empowerment; seeing men and women as equal partners in the quest for peace was particularly dear to his heart, and a fundamental principle for work.
+His experience in diplomacy and professional connections supported CMI’s work in Africa.
+He focused on including the women and young people in peace-making and dialogue efforts.
+His work contributed to the organization's projects across the continent.
+Bwakira was passionate about women empowerment; seeing men and women as equal partners in the quest for peace, and a fundamental principle for work.
 Bwakira worked for many years to support women’s leadership in the South Sudan's fragile peace process.
 He also contributed significantly to CMI’s dialogue efforts in Central African Republic and the Lake Chad Basin and in solidifying CMI’s partnerships with the African Union and sub-regional institution.

 Bwakira was also a long-standing member of the Institute for Security Studies (ISS) Board of Trustees where he consistently advocated for those in Africa who are marginalized and vulnerable.
 He is remembered by the ISS colleagues for his inquisitive mind and energy, his meticulous preparations, and contribution to the work of the ISS.

 Bwakira was a member of the Africa Humanitarian Action (AHA) international Board of Trustees since its inception in 1994, offering his counsel tirelessly up until his formal retirement from the board at AHA's 25th anniversary in 2019.
 During the AHA's 25th anniversary markings held in Kigali, Rwanda, Bwakira delivered the event's closing remarks, highlighting the role of African NGOs and the need for strengthened solidarity and collaboration between all stakeholders to find durable solutions to forced displacement in Africa.
 Bwakira was a thoughtful and meticulous person, a humanitarian at heart and an ardent pan-Africanist.
 His voice and committed support for African NGOs, as a critical component in the humanitarian sector will be greatly missed.